-We love the unique perspective of this photo as it was taken from the hill where the gym currently stands.
+We love the unique perspective of this photo of our North Carolina home as it was taken from the hill where the gym currently stands.
 Be sure to click on the photo to see a larger version of the image.

 Singing is a HUGE part of life at Rockbrook and is something that every camp generation can share.
 We hear fabulous stories from our alumnae of camp songs being sung at weddings, college events, in the middle of a restaurant, or even when you run into a friend at the grocery store.
+The songs are in a way a history of camp.
 What is it about those fun camp songs that sticks with you forever?

 Because singing is such a big part of camp life at Rockbrook, we are in the process of updating our famous camp songbook.
 Over the years some songs drifted out of popularity, while new ones “came into fashion”.
 Songs like “Liberty” and “When the Moon Plays Peek A Boo” were very popular in the 60’s while songs like “The Coconut Song” and “Yogi Bear” are a few current hits.
 With our new songbook we hope to include ALL of the camp songs from the Rockbrook repertoire.
 That is where you come in!
 We do not have a songbook from the 20’s-40’s.
 If anyone has an old songbook or can send us any information about the songs from the early years of Rockbrook we would SO appreciate your help.